mother-of-all-self-hosting/mash-playbook/docs/services/freshrss.md

 ## Usage

 After installation, visit the configured path and complete the setup through the wizard.
+To do this you will need the database password from your `vars.yml` file (in the `freshrss_database_password` variable).

 Feel free to follow FreshRSS [official documentation](http://freshrss.github.io/FreshRSS/en/).